 Articles on: Legal & Security

-The European Union General Data Protection Regulation (GDPR) is a regulation that aims at unifying EU member state data privacy regulations into a single regulation, enforced on the EU single market.
+The European Union’s General Data Protection Regulation (GDPR) is a regulation that aims at harmonising EU Member State’s data privacy laws.
 This article describes the GDPR compliance status of Crisp.

-If your company needs to ensure it is GDPR-compliant, it also needs to ensure its providers (ie. Crisp) are also GDPR compliant.
-Crisp is GDPR-compliant, and strictly enforces the regulation as to protect the user data we store.
+If your company needs to ensure it is GDPR-compliant, it also needs to ensure its providers (ie. Crisp) are GDPR compliant.
+Crisp is GDPR-compliant, and strictly enforces the regulation as to protect any user data we process and store.
 The list of our providers (ie. Data Processors) is available, and kept up to date, in our Data Processing Agreement (DPA).

 Crisp and GDPR (in 12 points)